by Triune Digitals

 In any case, if the former options do not work and the problem persists, it may be simpler to write a new copy.

 Lastly, let’s go back to the fundamentals: the page title and meta description.
-These are part of the basic SEO checklist for Shopify, along with purchasing a custom domain through Shopify, setting up Google Analytics and Search Console, and the other sections that were discussed above.
+These are part of the basic SEO checklist for Shopify, along with purchasing a custom domain through Shopify, setting up Google Analytics for small business SEO and Search Console, and the other sections that were discussed above.

 The meta title, otherwise known as a title tag, and the meta description play an essential part in the search engine ranking of a website.
 This is also the place where you should input the Shopify keyword research mentioned above.
 The keywords should be related to the content of the page, no matter if it is a blog post about types of leather or a product page for a pair of leather boots.